zavera/sum-up/Readme.md

 ## Next Steps

-Accuracy was significantly improved by adding regex extraction of patient name and patienat mrn - these enabled a more targgeted indexing of vector database and provided most relevant context to SLM.
+Accuracy was significantly improved by adding regex extraction of patient name and patient mrn - these enabled a more targgeted indexing of vector database and provided most relevant context to SLM.
 However there is room for improvements.
 As next steps
-I'd like to further enhance similarity search by providing more targeted parameters such as weighted encoding to text and NLP extraction of other keywords (like study_name, visit_template etc) that can be mapped to structured data and used as meand of filtering the contxt for SLM
+I'd like to further enhance similarity search by providing more targeted parameters such as weighted encoding to text and NLP extraction of other keywords (like study_name, visit_template etc) that can be mapped to structured data and used as means of filtering the context for SLM

 ---